 Think of the major question people need to answer when using the Decision Tree.
 What question will easily split people into distinct groups?
 This will inform what Branches and Conclusions the Decision Tree will need.

-Every question on the Tree will need to split into 2 possible answers, each of which can lead to a Branch with another question or to a Conclusion.
+Every question on the Tree will need to split into at least 2 possible answers, with the option for up to 6 possible answers.
+Each of the answers must lead to a Branch with another question or to a Conclusion.

-Continue to make questions and conclusions until the whole process with every potential Conclusion is explained or outlined.
+Continue to make questions, answers, and conclusions until the whole process with every potential Conclusion is explained or outlined.
 Once a complete map is drafted, it’s time to start working in the CMS.

 This is the first page and basis for the rest of the Tree--the ‘trunk.’
 Please remember to read about the required information for the Decision Tree content type before you begin.